Consulting, Education, and Support

 OSHA: COVID-19 and Beyond

-Besides COVID-19, all healthcare entities require a written Bloodborne Pathogen Plan, Hazard Communication Plan, general safety plans and infection prevention/TB plans as well as annual training.
-I can assist with plan review, revision/updates, and training.
+Besides COVID-19, all healthcare facilities are required to have a written Bloodborne Pathogen Exposure Control plan (1910.1030), a Hazard Communication Plan (1910.1200), general safety and emergency plans, and infection prevention/TB plans as well as annual training.
+I can assist with plan review, revisions/updates and training.

 Environment of Care EPA/RCRA